-As the only SPCA in Canada with a dedicated farm animal welfare program, the BC SPCA has been able to improve the lives of millions of farm animals since we were founded in 1896.
+As the only SPCA in Canada with a dedicated farm animal welfare program, the BC SPCA has been able to improve the lives of millions of farmed animals since we were founded in 1896.

-One way we have improved the lives of farm animals was through the SPCA Certified program, a third-party animal welfare assurance program which operated between 2002 and 2020.
+One way we have improved the lives of farmed animals was through the SPCA Certified program, a third-party animal welfare assurance program which operated between 2002 and 2020.
 This program certified farmers who raised their animals to high standards of care set out by the BC SPCA.

 SPCA Certified had standards for seven sectors – beef cattle, broiler (meat) chickens, dairy cattle, egg-laying hens, pigs, sheep, and turkeys.
 SPCA Certified standards offered a way for farmers to distinguish themselves from other farms, demonstrating their commitment to higher welfare for their animals.

 Canadian food businesses that served or sold SPCA Certified meats, dairy products and eggs include White Spot restaurants, Real Canadian Superstore, PriceSmart, Save-On Foods, Choices Markets, Marketplace IGA, Thrifty Foods, Whole Foods Market and Urban Fare.
 Of course, farmers’ markets were also a popular place to find our SPCA Certified farmers and their products.